jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 // These are just some starting fractions. based on the provided text above, the summary could be expanded and refined In this subsection, it was first explained what is meant by #gls("ld"), why it is required, and which two major paths would be possible to discretize the load.
 Furthermore, important fundamentals of Machine Learning were provided and concrete regression methods were listed.
-Subsequently, the alternative path via kmeans++ was shown, compared with the regression path, and justified in settling on the favorite kmeans++.
+Subsequently, the alternative path via k-means++ was shown, compared with the regression path, and justified in settling on the favorite k-means++.
 The essential progress achieved in this subsection was finding, evaluating, and deciding on a method that enables #gls("ld").
 Finally, it was explained which questions are still open and that subsequent optimization can be regarded as a potential solution for them.
 ])